Mapsui/Mapsui/docfx/documentation/projections.md

 ## Supported coordinate systems (CRSes)

 Out of the box Mapsui only supports the projection between two coordinate systems.
-- lat/lon, or WGS84, with the CRS: [EPSG:4326](https://epsg.io/4326).
+- [EPSG:4326](https://epsg.io/4326) or lat/lon, or WGS84.
 GPS coordinates are in lat/lon
-- SphericalMercator, or WebMercator, PseudoMercator with CRS: [EPSG:3857](https://epsg.io/3857).
+- [EPSG:3857](https://epsg.io/3857) or SphericalMercator, or WebMercator, PseudoMercator.
 This is the coordinate system used in the maps of google and openstreetmap.

  It is however possible to create your own projection.
 You need to implement the IProjection interface.
 Within this implementation you need to use some other projection library.
 A recommended one is [ProjNet4GeoAPI](https://github.com/NetTopologySuite/ProjNet4GeoAPI).